 TD Bank embraced this, with McArthur and Jovanovic as early adopters.
 Here is how McArthur described the tool adoption that accompanied their agile transformation:

 "In order to work in an agile way, we needed to modernize the tools that we used to be successful.
 So, we took that same opportunity to do it in the development world, with all of our CI tooling.
-That's when we adopted an Atlassian stack and took on the Nexus Platform.
+That's when we adopted an Atlassian stack and took on the Sonatype Platform.
 We started pushing ourselves forward, from a CI point of view."

 This tooling was important to solving the challenge of agile—the demand for a faster release cadence.
 It also gave them the ability to solve other challenges.
 For instance, this faster delivery cadence created additional challenges for a bank concerning timely nonrepudiation and accounting for production components.
-By adopting Nexus Repository, TD Bank was able to quickly and definitively trace, as well as account for, all of the components they were delivering to production.
+By adopting Sonatype Nexus Repository, TD Bank was able to quickly and definitively trace, as well as account for, all of the components they were delivering to production.

 The benefits from improved tooling did not stop there, either.
 TD Bank was able to shift its governance cycle to the left and become significantly more efficient.
-By using Nexus Lifecycle, TD alleviated two major pain points: a long, labor-intensive component evaluation process and organizational avoidance of using open source technologies.
+By using Sonatype Lifecycle, TD alleviated two major pain points: a long, labor-intensive component evaluation process and organizational avoidance of using open source technologies.
 This turned a manual process that took countless staff hours into an automated one, allowing engineers to self-serve in minutes.

 Building on wins like this, McArthur and Jovanovic were able to drive the agile transformation and changes to critical mass.
 Jovanovic pointed out that, when it comes to organizational change, "if it's happening in the pockets, it just doesn't happen."
 They built on their momentum and implemented these changes on a high profile organizational initiative.
 "It took this big initiative to actually propel it forward, structure it, and formalize it," Jovanovic said.

 Agile transformation, better tooling, and organizational adoption had reached the tipping point.
 Even so, however, neither the challenges nor the innovation stopped.
 Upon joining TD, Hills was appreciative of the tooling and reporting that was in place and immediately identified areas for improvement.
 TD’s consolidated reporting did not distinguish between code developed internally and code sourced from third-party libraries.
-While SAST tools do not make this distinction, Nexus Lifecycle does.
+While SAST tools do not make this distinction, Sonatype Lifecycle does.
 "Lifecycle is highly customizable, which allowed us to not only identify third-party components, but to also catalogue our internal, proprietary components.
 Having this level of detail in our firm-wide bill-of-materials is key to understanding our risk posture across the portfolio.
 If I were starting an Application Security program from scratch, building that bill-of-materials is the first thing I would want to do," Hills said.

 TD Bank was able to achieve something impressive in the world of agile transformations.
 They quickly recognized that switching to a new methodology would demand significant changes to their tooling and infrastructure, and they embraced that from the start.